zeekay/postmortem/README.md

-# postmortem
+## postmortem
+### When code dies, it deserves a proper autopsy.
-Stack trace manipulation and helpers with CoffeeScript and source map support.
+Stacktrace library with support for CoffeeScript and source maps.